-What went through your mind?
-An octagonal traffic sign?
+What went through your mind when you read that?
 A childhood memory?
 The urge to read something else?
-Did you note that there was no period after the word?
+Did you note that there was no period after IT?

-The writing biz is exploding around us like an artillery barrage.
-Instead of bombs, though, we get hit with advice.
-That rain of instruction is useful for churning up our ground of experience so we can turn it into helpful and entertaining strings of words.
+The IT may be different for you, but every day, morning and afternoon, I endure an artillery barrage.
+Instead of bombs, though, I get hit with advice in books, magazines, and especially email, all urging me to do and buy things that will make me a better writer.
+God knows I need it.
 But in some ways, I want it to stop.
 Can we please stop implying that words and sentences either tell or show?
+“Show, don’t tell,” the advisors boom.
 What is the difference?
 Telling is like this:

 Henry was nervous.